Cincom

 Again, this is where brevity and accuracy are most useful.
 What are you offering?
 What is the consideration involved for the product or service?
 Who is obligated to do what and what limits are agreed to in terms of performance of any of these elements?

-The document does not need to sound like it was written by Perry Mason or reference specific legal precedents.
-It should cover the basic elements of a contractual agreement.
+The document should cover the basic elements of a contractual agreement.

 Proposal generation products such as CPQ will ensure that the proposal includes an offer, a statement of consideration, a statement of mutual intent to establish an agreement and a way for parties to indicate acceptance of the stated elements within the proposal/contract.